agniramadani/CreateMyDraft/README.md

 # CreateMyDraft

-The aim of this project is to help users create drafts for essential clinical trial documents, specifically Lay Clinical Trial Documents (LayCTDs) and Informed Consent Forms (ICFs).
-Using ChatGPT-4 through LangChain, it allows users to generate drafts tailored to different content details and tones, like simplified language, technical details or detailed explanations.
-Each draft is saved in a database to keep track of the most commonly generated drafts and support analysis of usage trends.
-This approach makes it easier and faster to prepare clinical trial documents, supporting clear communication and efficient document management.
+The aim of this project is to help users generate drafts for essential clinical trial documents, specifically Lay Clinical Trial Documents (LayCTDs) and Informed Consent Forms (ICFs).
+Using ChatGPT-4 via LangChain, it generates drafts to different needs such as simple language, technical details, or in-depth explanations.
+The app also allows users to view and track previous drafts, simplifying document management and supporting clear communication in clinical trials.

 ## Roadmap